canvon/cvnsnapper-replicate/README.md

 deletion.
 Or whether it was in fact a snapshot of one of the replicated snapper snapshots..?)

+Run something like this to get `btrfs send` stream files for cold storage:
+(The `LAST_SNAPSHOT_NUMBER` is to not start with a full send, but an incremental one, based on the snapshot with the given number.)

+    # cd /srv/PATH/TO/SOURCE/.snapshots
+    # cvnsnapper replicate-send /srv/PATH/TO/COLD/STORAGE [LAST_SNAPSHOT_NUMBER]

+To replicate to a "live" btrfs on the same host (e.g., mounted backup disk),
+use: (It should figure out the last snapshot on its own, but may be overridden in case it doesn't work, or if some snapshots have been cleanup-deleted since then.)

+    # cd /srv/PATH/TO/SOURCE/.snapshots
+    # cvnsnapper replicate-send --receive /mnt/PATH/ON/BACKUP/DISK [LAST_SNAPSHOT_NUMBER]

 As of commit 59c1366 (Mon Aug 17 21:32:10 2020 +0200),
 there is **EXPERIMENTAL** (read: alpha quality?) support for a receive script running as root on another host, using a custom bi-directional message protocol